 Grants FCA Emergency Grants COVID-19 Fund

-U.S. National Deadline: September 1, 2020 – In light of the impact of the COVID-19 pandemic on the artist community, the Foundation for Contemporary Arts launched the FCA Emergency Grants COVID-19 Fund.
+U.S. National Deadline: Open Until Filled – In light of the impact of the COVID-19 pandemic on the artist community, the Foundation for Contemporary Arts launched the FCA Emergency Grants COVID-19 Fund.

 FCA is focusing its efforts on addressing the extraordinary need in the arts community as a result of COVID-19 and will not be accepting project-based applications until that need has abated.
 If you are an artist who has suffered financial losses as the result of a project cancellation or postponement due to COVID-19 you can apply for relief through our FCA Emergency Grants COVID-19 Fund.
 If you were hoping to apply for project-based funds, we recommend checking back in August.

 Emergency Grants is the only active, multi-disciplinary program that offers immediate assistance of this kind to artists living and working anywhere in the United States or U.S. territories, for projects occurring in the U.S. and abroad.
 Grants range in amount from $500 to $2,500, and the average grant is now $1,600.